jsteenkamp/growth-framework/README.md

 # Growth Framework

-This is a simple application display and update the Growth Framework.
+A simple application to display and update the Growth Framework.

 ## Development